 Where We Live

 Thanks to our location in the heart of the six-million-acre Adirondack Park, just about all Smitties live on campus.
 Our 16 residence halls are designed to foster community, build healthy relationships, and provide all of the comforts of home.
 Housing options include alcohol-free “wellness buildings” that maintain a 24-hour quiet policy.
-Starting in 2014, the entire campus will become tobacco-free.
+To promote health and wellness, the entire campus is tobacco-free.